tin-fish/OTEL/README.md

 # OTEL
-Various to test OTEL with
+Various samples of code to do various bits of testing with OTel.
+Nothing exciting.